 These changes may reduce the rate of felony IST referrals to DSH by diverting individuals to diversion or other community-based treatment options before an IST commitment is ultimately ordered and referred to DSH.
 Currently, the DSH Diversion Program authorized in WIC 4361 provides funding to counties to support diversion programs for those found IST on a felony charge and committed to DSH for restoration of competency.
 SB 1323 updates WIC 4361 by removing the requirement for a felony IST individual to be committed to DSH for restoration of competency, thereby allowing counties to fund diversion placements earlier in the process in accordance with the court's interest of justice ruling and order to diversion.
-To conform with the statutory changes to WIC 4361, DSH is in the process of updating program policies and developing technical assistance to provide guidance to counties.
+To conform with the statutory changes to WIC 4361, DSH is in the process of updating program policies and presented a statewide webingr in February 2025 outlining those changes.
 DSH will monitor implementation of the changes outlined in SB 1323 and any impacts to DSH programs and IST referral rates and will provide an update in future caseload estimates.